willnorris/willnorris.com-wordpress/public/wordpress-content/plugins/stats/readme.txt

 = Can I use the same API key on multiple blogs? =

-Just like with Akismet, you're welcome to use the same API key on multiple blogs.
+You're welcome to use the same API key on multiple blogs.
 If you view your stats directly on WordPress.com, you can easily switch between all of your blogs' stats reports.

 = How do I add a Top Posts widget to my blog? =